buddymccool/Museum-of-Distinguished-Insects/README.md

 # Museum-of-Distinguished-Insects

-static webpage demonstrating knowledge of building and syling with HTML, CSS, and a little JavaScript
+static webpage demonstrating knowledge of building and styling with HTML, CSS, and a little JavaScript